New York City Fire Department: Radio and bell code signals

-Fire companies
+Fire companies and specialty/support units

 The New York City Fire Department is made up of fire companies, similar to military companies.
 Each fire company operates a single type of Fire apparatus, and has four shifts of firefighters and company officers.
 Each company responds to emergency calls from one of the city's 218 firehouses.

 There are currently six different types of fire companies in the New York Fire Department, which all operate distinct types of apparatus: 197 engine companies, 143 ladder (or truck) companies, 5 rescue companies, 8 squad companies, 3 marine (or fireboat) companies, and the hazardous materials (hazmat) company.
 In addition to these six types of fire companies, there are numerous other specialized units that are operated by the Special Operations Command (S.O.C.), the Haz-Mat.
 Division, and the Marine Division.
 Each fire company has a specific role at the scene of an emergency.

 Each type of fire company utilizes a certain type of fire apparatus, colloquially known as "rigs".
-Engine companies may be known as “engines” and ladder companies be known as “trucks.”
+Engine companies may be known as “engines” and ladder companies may be known as “trucks.”

 Engine companies

-FDNY engine companies are tasked with fire suppression, which includes: securing a water supply from a fire hydrant, deploying handlines, then extinguishing a fire.
+Engine Companies in the New York City Fire Department are tasked with fire suppression, which includes: securing a water supply from a fire hydrant, deploying handlines, then extinguishing a fire.
 These units respond to other emergencies as well.
 The apparatus of an engine is known as a pumper truck, and carries a pump (usually 1,000–2,000 gallons per minute), a water tank (usually 500 gallons), fire hoses of varying diameters (usually 1 3/4", 2 1/2", 3 1/2" and 4") in 50' lengths, emergency medical services supplies, ground extension ladders, and an assortment of basic firefighting and rescue tools.
 There are 197 Engine Companies in the FDNY.

 Ladder companies (truck companies)

-FDNY ladder companies (also known as truck companies) are tasked with forcible entry, search and rescue, ventilation, and ladder-pipe operations at the scene of a fire.
+Ladder Companies (also known as truck companies) in the New York City Fire Department are tasked with forcible entry, search and rescue, ventilation, and ladder-pipe operations at the scene of a fire.
 They also respond to a variety of specialized emergencies.
-A Ladder Company can operate three types of ladder trucks: an aerial ladder truck, equipped with a 100' aerial ladder mounted at the rear of the apparatus; a tower ladder truck, equipped with either a 75' or 95' telescoping boom and bucket mounted in the center of the apparatus; and a tractor-drawn aerial ladder truck, or tiller/tractor trailer ladder truck known as a Hook and Ladder Truck, equipped with a 100' aerial ladder.
+A ladder company can operate three types of ladder trucks: a rear mounted aerial ladder truck, equipped with a 100' aerial ladder mounted at the rear of the apparatus; a tower ladder truck, equipped with either a 75' or 95' telescoping boom and bucket mounted in the center of the apparatus; and a tractor-drawn aerial ladder truck known as a "hook and ladder" truck, equipped with a 100' aerial ladder.
 A ladder company will be equipped with various forcible entry tools, ventilation equipment, and a variety of rescue tools, in addition to other tools and equipment to deal with an assortment of fires, technical rescues, and other emergencies, including motor vehicle accidents and other responses.
 There are 143 Ladder Companies in the FDNY.